privacycg/is-logged-in/README.md

 #### The Assumption of Abuse

-Every user of the login-status bit **MUST** assume that the login-status bit is:
+Every user of the login status (e.g. Web Standards or browser features integrating with it) **MUST** incorporate into their threat model that it is:

 1. Self-declared: any website can and will lie to gain any advantage
 2. Client-side: the state represent the website's client-side knowledge of the user's login status, which is just an approximation of the server-side's state (which is the ultimate source of truth)